fortian/fxa-auth-db-postgres/docs/API.md

 # Server API

-The `fxa-auth-db-mysql` has the following API which the `fxa-auth-server` uses.
+The `fxa-auth-db-postgres` has the following API which the `fxa-auth-server` uses.

 # Overview